JuliaPreludes/Try.jl/README.md

 error handling occurs in a tight loop.
 For example, when composing concurrent data structure APIs, it is sometimes required to know the failure mode (e.g., logical vs temporary/contention failures) in a tight loop.
-It is likely that Julia compiler can compile this down to a simple flag-based low-level code or a state machine.
+It is likely that Julia compiler can optimize Try.jl's error handling down to a simple flag-based low-level code.
 Note that this style of programming requires a clear definition of the API noting on what conditions certain errors are reported.
-That is to say, such an API guarantees the detection of certain unsatisfied "pre-conditions" and the caller *program* is expected to have some ways to recover from the error.
+That is to say, such an API guarantees the detection of certain unsatisfied "pre-conditions" and the caller *program* is expected to have some ways to recover from these errors.

 In contrast, if there is no way for the caller program to recover from the error and the error should be reported to a *human*, `throw`ing an exception is